jackc/pgxrecord/README.md

 It is not an ORM.
 It does not use reflection and it does not require code generation.

+## Package Status

+pgxrecord is functional and tested but highly experimental.
+The API may change at any time or the package may be abandoned.

 ## Example Usage

 Select all records matching conditions.